watts-dev/watts/doc/source/user/plugins.rst

 strongly encouraged to visit the example case `Optimization_PyARC_DAKOTA` for detailed explanation on how to prepare the input files.

-Note: Users are advised to use Dakota v6.9, as alternative versions may potentially lead to complications or issues with WATTS.
+Note: Users are advised to use Dakota v6.18 or latest, as earlier versions may potentially lead to complications or issues with WATTS.